nimaid/LPHK/README.md

 Any line that starts with a dash `-` will be considered a comment, and will be ignored by the syntax validator/script parser.
 If a header is used, a comment cannot come before the header, as those must be on the first line, always.

 ### Commands List
 Commands follow the format: `COMMAND arg1 arg2 ...`.
-Scripts are just a text file with newlines seperating commands.
+Scripts are just a text file with newlines separating commands.

 * **Utility**
   * `DELAY`